 tar Wars fans across the galaxy let out a cheer at a very unexpected announcement in late 2012: George Lucas had sold the ownership of Lucasfilm and all its properties, including the rights to the Star Wars franchise, to Disney.
 And Disney is already working to produce a film that will continue the story set 30 years after the point where 1983's Episode VI: Return of the Jedi left off.
-Episode VII is expected to hit theaters in 2015.

 Of course, fans are clamoring for every morsel of information they can get — but Star Wars being Star Wars, the internet chatter on Episode VII has grown so deafening that it can be hard to keep track of what we actually know about the sequel.
 So here, a helpful guide:

-1. Kathleen Kennedy is producing, Michael Arndt is writing, and J.J.
-Abrams is directing
+2. Kathleen Kennedy is producing, and J.J.
+Abrams is writing and directing

 Star Wars: Episode VII will be produced under the watchful eye of Lucasfilm president Kathleen Kennedy, whose decades of production credits include beloved films like E.T.: The Extraterrestrial, Back to the Future, and Jurassic Park, as well as more recent and somewhat less-beloved films like War Horse, The Adventures of Tintin, and Lincoln.

-4. Mark Hamill, Harrison Ford, and Carrie Fisher are very, very likely to appear
+5. Mark Hamill, Harrison Ford, and Carrie Fisher are almost certain to appear

 Though an official announcement hasn't been made yet, all signs point to Mark Hamill, Harrison Ford, and Carrie Fisher reprising the roles of Luke Skywalker, Han Solo, and Princess Leia for the sequel.
 In a March interview, George Lucas said the production "had already signed Mark and Carrie and Harrison — or we were pretty much in the final stages of negotiation," though he refused to confirm that the negotiations had been successful.

-But the weeks following Lucas' interview have been full of hints that the franchise's original actors are already set to appear.
-In April, Harrison Ford told the Daily News that he "can't say," but that that he's "excited about possibly returning."
+The weeks following Lucas' interview were full of hints that the franchise's original actors are already set to appear.
+Last April, Harrison Ford told the Daily News that he "can't say," but that that he's "excited about possibly returning."
 Later that month, Fisher told a crowd in Calgary that she's happy Episode VII is happening "because they are sending a trainer to my house so I can get in really good shape."
 A March 2014 press release confirmed that Episode VII will "feature some very familiar faces."
 In short: It's not technically confirmed, but you can safely assume that all three actors will appear in the film.
 There is, however, one familiar character that Abrams has confirmed: R2-D2.

 It's hard for many fans to imagine a Star Wars film without John Williams' bombastic score — particularly the immortal title theme, which helped the first Star Wars film pop off the screen from the moment it began.
-Fortunately, fans probably won't have to imagine a Williams-less Star Wars; at an April 29 promotional appearance for Star Trek Into Darkness in Berlin, J.J.
-Abrams revealed that Williams is likely to return.
+Fortunately, fans probably won't have to imagine a Williams-less Star Wars; at a 2013 promotional appearance for Star Trek Into Darkness in Berlin, J.J.
+Abrams revealed that Williams was likely to return.
 "For Star Wars, it's very early days — but I believe that, going forward, John Williams will be doing that film, because he was there long before I was," said Abrams.
 Several months later, Williams confirmed that he would return.